selbekk/summaizer/README.md

 # summaizer

+Don't you just hate spending the last couple of minutes of your Friday to summarize the work you've done this week?
+Well, I do.
+So I made this script to do it for me.

 This script summarizes the contents of a "done" list of tasks in a given Trello board, with Open AI.

 ## How to use